microsoft/HoloLensNavigationForRobots/Setup/SETUP.md

 To match the platform we test with, prepare an x64 Build PC meeting the minimum hardware requirements of the **Microsoft Windows 10** operating system.

 ### Visual Studio 2019
 **Microsoft Visual Studio 2019** is required to build and deploy the sample HoloLensSpatialMapping application used on the HoloLens device.
-Download and install the free community version (at minimum) following the instructions on this website and selecting options to support the **Universal Windows Platform build environment**:
+Download and install the free community version (at minimum) following the instructions on the following website and selecting options to support the **Universal Windows Platform build environment**:

 **https://visualstudio.microsoft.com/downloads/**

 ### HoloLens Spatial Mapping application (Windows)
 The Visual Studio solution file has all the project dependencies configured to make the system ready to build and deploy the application ***MSRHoloLensSpatialMapping*** onto the HoloLens device.
+Clone this repository with your favorite git tools or download and extract the the files into a convenient folder on the Build PC.

 ![Open VS Solution](../img/HololensNavigation_VS2019_OpenSolution.png)